- About e-Pubs

 - Make sure a community has been established to sponsor your document.

 - Either request an appropriate series for your document within that community, or contribute your document to an already-established series.

 - Await administrative approval.

-Please contact the Scholarly Repository Specialist at any time for help in getting your work on the Web through Purdue e-Pubs.
+Please contact the Scholarly Publishing Specialist at any time for help in getting your work on the Web through Purdue e-Pubs.